openshift/cluster-version-operator/docs/dev/clusteroperator.md

 ## How should I include ClusterOperator Custom Resource in /manifests

-### How ClusterVersionOperator handles ClusterOperator in release image

-When ClusterVersionOperator encounters a ClusterOperator Custom Resource,
+When ClusterVersionOperator encounters a ClusterOperator Custom Resource manifest, it does not push it into the cluster.

-- It uses the `.metadata.name` to find the corresponding ClusterOperator instance in the cluster
-- It then waits for the instance in the cluster until
-  - `.status.versions[name=operator].version` in the live instance matches the `.status.version` from the release image and
-  - the live instance `.status.conditions` report available
-- It then continues to the next task.

-ClusterVersionOperator will only deploy files with `.yaml`, `.yml`, or `.json` extensions, like `kubectl create -f DIR`.
+Instead, the operators create ClusterOperator themselves, and the CVO waits for the ClusterOperator status to [match expected targets](../user/reconciliation.md#clusteroperator).

 **NOTE**: ClusterVersionOperator sweeps the manifests in the release image in alphabetical order, therefore if the ClusterOperator Custom Resource exists before the deployment for the operator that is supposed to report the Custom Resource, ClusterVersionOperator will be stuck waiting and cannot proceed.
-Also note that the ClusterOperator resource in `/manifests` is only a communication mechanism, to tell the ClusterVersionOperator, which ClusterOperator resource to wait for.
-The ClusterVersionOperator does not create the ClusterOperator resource, creating and updating it is the responsibility of the respective operator.

 ### What should be the contents of ClusterOperator Custom Resource in /manifests